LUWIZ

 of ChatGPT citations come from Wikipedia

-External reputation and off-site brand mentions often count more than the sheer power of your domain for being picked up by generative AI.
+External reputation and off-site brand mentions often matter more than your domain's raw power for being picked up by generative AI.

 What this imposes on your strategy

-Working on your E-E-A-T therefore also means existing beyond your own site: getting your experts cited, earning mentions on reference platforms, fueling a coherent reputation.
-This external authority then spreads through your internal pages.
-Internal linking plays a relay role here: it distributes the acquired authority toward the pages you want to see cited.
+Working on your E-E-A-T therefore also means existing beyond your own site: getting your experts cited, earning mentions on reference platforms, feeding a consistent reputation.
+This external authority then flows through your internal pages, where linking redistributes the earned credit toward the pages you want cited.

-The stakes are all the more strategic given that only 11% of domains are cited by both ChatGPT and AI Overviews.
+The stakes are all the higher because only 11% of domains are cited by both ChatGPT and AI Overviews.
 The overlap is small: building recognized authority across several surfaces remains a rare and durable advantage.

-Optimizing E-E-A-T follows a logical order: first you make expertise readable, then you prove it, then you amplify it.
+Optimizing E-E-A-T follows a logical order: first make expertise readable, then prove it, then amplify it.
 Here is the sequence we apply at LUWIZ to turn credibility into citability.

 Identify and structure your authors

 Dedicated author page, Person schema linked to sameAs.
-No content should remain orphaned.
+No content should stay orphaned.

 Inject first-hand experience

 Real cases, tests, field feedback.
-It is the "E" that generic content cannot imitate.
+It is the "E" generic content cannot imitate.

-Traceable data, passages of 134-167 words, SSR rendering, FAQPage schema on key pages.
+Traceable data, 134-167 word passages, SSR rendering, FAQPage schema on key pages.

 Build off-site authority